angulardart/angular/doc/faq/di.md

 ```

 Imagine you wanted to make `Electricity` _not_ be overridable.
 Well, in that
-case you would simply remove it as a parameter to `CofeeMachine` and use `new`
+case you would simply remove it as a parameter to `CoffeeMachine` and use `new`
 (or another pattern, like a static singleton):

 ```dart